gckopper/photoViewer/README.md

 to this in your browser, and you can call your Go code from devtools.

 ## Test files
-the folder `test-images` conteins images to test format support and etc
+The folder `test-images` conteins images to test format support and etc

 ## Building